 360° visibility: A comprehensive dashboard provides business intelligence-driven data visualisation of real-time communications traffic, including an overview of actionable insights for mitigating threats and traffic anomalies.

 Real-time enforcement: Customisable enforcement policies ensure the alignment of mitigation behaviours with organisations' risk appetites.

 Oracle says the combined capabilities of OCSS enable real-time communications to be secure from cyber threats – like telephony denial of service attacks, nuisance calls, theft of service, traffic pumping or account takeovers.

 “Security threats to real-time enterprise communications—especially unified communications and contact centres—continue to rise,” says Oracle Communications senior vice president and general manager Andrew Morawski.

-Oracle’s announcement comes a month after it announced a high-profile expansion of its fleet of data centres with its launch of a new Gen 2 Cloud data centre in South Korea.
+Oracle's announcement comes a month after it announced a high-profile expansion of its fleet of data centers with its launch of a new Gen 2 Cloud data center in South Korea.

 When launched it was the 23rd of its type in the world, and brought the company closer to achieving its goal of launching 36 Gen 2 Cloud data centers by the end of 2020.